VWO Testing

 “66% of attention on a normal media page is spent below the fold” — Chartbeat.

-“For a continuous and lengthy content, like an article or a tutorial, scrolling provides even better usability than slicing up the text to several separate screens or pages” — UXMyths.
+“For continuous and lengthy content, like an article or a tutorial, scrolling provides even better usability than slicing up the text to several separate screens or pages” — UXMyths.

 “The most clicked link on the homepage is at the very bottom” — Milissa Tarquini.